MicrosoftDX/nether/documentation/analytics.md

 ![Create a report from a streaming dataset in Power BI](images/analytics/asa-ccus-setup-pbi3.jpg)

-#### Raw Events
-Source: Event hub deployed by the ARM template, using the consumer group "asaRaw".
-Query: The T-SQL Query can be found [here](..\deployment\analytics-assets\ASA\rawdata.txt).
-Sink: Azure blob storage that is provisioned by the ARM template, in the container *rawdata* under folderpath rawdata/date={yyyy-mm-dd}.
-Partitioned by date as opposed to by hour due to hive performance reasons.

 #### Start Stream Analytics Jobs
-Start both stream analytics jobs from the Azure portal.
+Start the stream analytics job from the Azure portal.
 Cannot be triggered from within ARM template as of now.

 ### 3. Batch Layer / Cold Path